Latest Headlines from Nourish | The Nourish Mission

 What's happened

-The UK Parliament has rejected a proposal to ban social media for under-16s for the second time, despite pressure from parents and campaigners.
-The government is currently consulting on online safety measures, including curbing addictive features and raising the age limit, with a decision expected after the consultation closes next month.
+The UK Parliament has rejected a proposal to ban under-16s from social media, despite ongoing pressure from parents and campaigners.
+The government is currently consulting on wider online safety measures, including curbing addictive features and raising the age limit, with a decision expected after the consultation closes next month.
+The debate continues as ministers prepare to regulate online platforms more strictly.

 What's behind the headline?